Mark English (athlete): Career

 At the 2014 European Athletics Championships, English won a bronze medal in the 800 metres event.
 On 8 March at the 2015 European Athletics Indoor Championships in Prague, English won a silver medal.

 In 2014, English finished 2nd at the Adidas Grand Prix as part of the 2014 IAAF Diamond League.
 English finished 4th at the 2014 IAAF Continental Cup, representing Team Europe.

-In 2015, he finished 9th at the 2015 World Championships in Athletics in Beijing, China.
+In 2015, he finished 9th at the 2015 World Championships in Beijing, China.

 He represented Ireland at the 2016 Summer Olympics in Rio de Janeiro.
 Later that year, English ran the 2nd quickest of all-time for 500m at the Great CityGames, finishing 2nd to 2016 Olympic 800m winner David Rudisha.

 On 3 March 2019, English won a bronze medal in the 800 metres at the 2019 European Athletics Indoor Championships.
 Following this, the RTÉ analyst Jerry Kiernan (himself a former athlete) described English as historically the country's "greatest talent" in middle-distance running.
 Several years earlier, Kiernan had claimed that English was better than Michael Murphy — the All-Ireland winning football team captain long held to be his county's greatest ever athlete.
 Kiernan justified this remark with the comment: "[Murphy] is playing against lads from Monaghan.
 Mark English is running against Kenyans".

 In August 2019, English won the 800m at the Birmingham 2019 Diamond League.

 In August 2022, he won a bronze medal in the 800m at the 2022 European Athletics Championships in Munich.

+In March 2025, he won a bronze medal over 800 metres at the 2025 European Athletics Indoor Championships.
+In May 2025, he ran a new 800 metres national record of 1:44.34 at the World Athletics Continental Tour Gold meeting in Bydgoszcz.